On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: The main results

 be a so-called {\it rank-1 lattice} and $P(\bsg,N)=\XX(\bsg,N) \cap [0,1)^d$, i.e.

 be the corresponding {\it rank-1 lattice point set} consisting of $N$ points in $[0,1)^d$.
+In \eqref{eq:r1lat}, $g_1^{-1}$ denotes the multiplicative inverse of $g_1$ modulo $N$.
 In the present case, the dual lattice is given by see \cite[Section~1.2]{DKP22}.
 Detailed expositions on rank-1 lattice point sets in the theory of quasi-Monte Carlo integration can be found in the books \cite{DKP22, N92, SJ94}.

 In dimension $2$ we can obtain explicit constructions of rank-1 lattice point sets with small discrepancy, which are quasi-uniform.
 However, in higher dimensions, we can only prove an existence result.